Philip IV of Spain: Domestic policy and the crisis of the monarchy

 A crisis came in 1640.
 An attempt by Olivares to intervene in Catalonia to deal with the French invasion threat resulted in revolt and the years long Reapers' War.
 An alliance of Catalan rebels and French royal forces proved challenging to suppress, and in trying to mobilise Portuguese noble support for the war, Olivares triggered a second uprising.
 Lisbon's nobles expelled Philip, and gave the throne to the House of Braganza, marking the end of sixty years of the Iberian Union and the beginning of the Portuguese Restoration War.
 He was succeeded in Portugal in 1640 by John IV.

 In 1641, Gaspar Alfonso Pérez de Guzmán, 9th Duke of Medina Sidonia attempted another rebellion against Philip from Andalusia, possibly attempting to reproduce the Braganzas' success in Portugal.
 Although Philip and Olivares were able to repress the ducal revolt, Philip had found himself increasingly isolated.
 On his return from Zaragoza, where he had been commanding the army, he found only one of the Castilian nobility arrived at court on Easter Day 1641.
 The threat of Philip's being deposed by the grandees of Castile seemed increasingly real.

 Much shaken by events, Philip's solution was to remove his royal favourite Olivares from office in 1643 in an attempt to compromise with the Spanish elite.
 He announced he would rule alone, rejecting both the concept of a royal favourite as first minister and the system of junta government, which he began to dismantle in favour of the older system of royal councils.
 Clemency was shown to the Duke of Medina Sidonia.
 The situation began to stabilise, and before long Philip felt secure enough to revert to his preferred method of government.
 Luis de Haro, Olivares' nephew, took over as favourite and minister and the counter-reform of the juntas halted.
 The spark of reform from Philip's earlier years never returned, however.
 The Catalan rebellion dragged on for several years.
 In 1652, the Spanish army retook Barcelona and Philip issued an amnesty for the rebels, promising to respect traditional customs and rights in the future.

-Educational reforms

-On 27 August 1665, Philip IV authorized a comprehensive royal reform of the Colegio Mayor de San Ildefonso at the University of Alcalá, appointing García de Medrano y Álvarez de los Ríos to restructure its statutes, governance, and discipline.
-The reform was codified into an 82-title legal code in 1666 and became one of the most detailed educational reforms of the Spanish Habsburg era.